kubernetes/community/contributors/design-proposals/pod-safety.md

 For this proposal we only describe the general shape of detection and how existing Kubernetes components can be leveraged for policy, while the exact implementation and mechanisms for fencing are left to a future proposal.
-The fencing controller would be able to leverage a number of systems including but not limited to:
+A future fencing controller would be able to leverage a number of systems including but not limited to:

 * Cloud control plane APIs such as machine force shutdown